prasanta10/Vehicle-Detection-HOG-vs-YOLO/README.md

 # HOG+SVM vs. YOLO: A Comparative Study of Vehicle Detection

-This repository contains the code for our Diploma in Engineering project, performing a comparative analysis of a classical computer vision algorithm and a modern deep learning model for vehicle detection.
+This repository contains the code for the Digital Image Processing project, performing a comparative analysis of a classical computer vision algorithm and a modern deep learning model for vehicle detection.

 The goal is to analyze the trade-offs between the hand-crafted feature approach of **HOG (Histogram of Oriented Gradients) + SVM** and the end-to-end deep learning approach of **YOLO (You Only Look Once)**.